 Dey Hernandez is a teaching artist, architect and puppeteer.
 She has taught visual art and woodworking through the Eliot School of Fine and Applied Arts in Jamaica Plain, as well as for AgitArte (Puerto Rico/Boston) where she merged community issues, popular theater, visual arts and collective creation to engage people in the advancement of social justice.
 She is an active member of Papel Machete, a workers’ theater collective in Santurce, PR, where, in addition to set design and construction, she enjoys “playing voices” for the characters.
 As woodworking instructor, Dey brings her creativity, craftsmanship and commitment to her work with Boston Explorers.

-We thank Craig Bailey for his extraordinary photos of Summer 2011 when he captured Explorers at work, at play, and on-the-move around town.
-An accomplished editorial photographer, Craig has documented Boston’s Arts and culture scene for many years.
+We thank Craig Bailey for his extraordinary photos in which he captures Explorers at work, at play, and on-the-move around town.
+An accomplished editorial photographer, Craig has documented Boston’s arts and culture scene for many years.
 His work has been featured in many media outlets and galleries and can be viewed at his website: www.perspectivephoto.net.
+[Photo: Sylvia Stagg-Giuliano]